 Now professionals aren’t the only ones subjected to loss of consciousness.
 It also happens to common people on a nice beautiful day.
 Suppose we are in an accident while driving or we slip on the floor while walking, we can get knocked out because our head may bounce of a hard surface causing a movement in the brain and this results in us losing consciousness.

 How to avoid getting ‘knocked out’?

-If you are in a fight, try to keep your chin up and keep your hands closed to your head, just like the boxers.
+If you are in a fight, try to keep your chin tucked in and keep your hands closed to your head, just like the boxers.
 That will help you to minimize the effect of the blows aimed at your head.
 It may leave you with a few heavy bruises on your hands and sides of your head, but with some luck you can defend yourself enough to run away or get some blows in of your own.

 If you get knocked out for any other reason, that’s just bad luck….